 Is life coaching a pyramid scheme?

 Life coaching is not a pyramid scheme.
 Like many industries, there is the potential for these kinds of behaviors and tactics.
 But to be a coach, there is no requirement that you get other coaches to “sign up under you” or anything like that.
 While many coaches do end up coaching other coaches, which can feel like a Ponzi scheme, there’s no limit to who you can coach.
-There’s virtually an endless number of possible coaching niches you can choose to work in.
-You can also choose to coach other coaches—it’s still doesn’t have to be a pyramid scheme.

 How much does it cost to become a life coach?

 As we said earlier, there are no requirements to becoming a life coach.
 But if you want to be a certified life coach, the cost of certification programs can range anywhere from $200 to $20,000 or more.
 Most comprehensive programs cost around $2,000 to $4,000.
 You can also find much cheaper options.